-The accompanying unaudited pro forma combined financial statements were prepared in accordance with Article 11 of Regulation S-X of the SEC and present the pro forma statement of operations and pro forma balance sheet based on the audited historical combined financial statements included in this information statement, after giving effect to the separation, distribution and other related adjustments.
-The audited historical combined financial statements of Carrier have been adjusted in the accompanying pro forma financial statements to give effect to pro forma events that are: (1) directly attributable to the separation, distribution and related transactions, (2) factually supportable, and (3) with respect to the statement of operations, expected to have a continuing impact on the combined results of operations of Carrier.
+The accompanying unaudited pro forma combined financial information was prepared in accordance with Article 11 of Regulation S-X of the SEC and presents the unaudited pro forma statement of operations and unaudited pro forma balance sheet based on the audited historical combined financial statements included in this information statement, after giving effect to the separation, distribution and related transactions.
+The audited historical combined financial statements of Carrier have been adjusted in the accompanying unaudited pro forma combined financial information to give effect to pro forma events that are: (1) directly attributable to the separation, distribution and related transactions, (2) factually supportable, and (3) with respect to the statement of operations, expected to have a continuing impact on the combined results of operations of Carrier.

-The accompanying unaudited pro forma combined financial statements are presented for illustrative purposes only and do not purport to be indicative of the actual results that would have been achieved by Carrier if the separation, distribution and related transactions had been consummated for the period presented or that will be achieved in the future.
+The accompanying unaudited pro forma combined financial information is presented for illustrative purposes only and does not purport to be indicative of the actual results that would have been achieved by Carrier if the separation, distribution and related transactions had been consummated for the period presented or that will be achieved in the future.

-In addition, for the period presented in the unaudited pro forma combined financial statements, the operations of Carrier were conducted and accounted for as part of UTC.
-The audited historical combined financial statements and unaudited pro forma combined financial statements of Carrier have been derived from UTC's historical accounting records and reflected certain allocations of expenses.
+In addition, for the period presented in the unaudited pro forma combined financial information, the operations of Carrier were conducted and accounted for as part of UTC.
+The audited historical combined financial statements and unaudited pro forma combined financial information of Carrier have been derived from UTC's historical accounting records and reflect certain allocations of expenses.
 All of the allocations and estimates in such financial statements are based on assumptions that management believes are reasonable.
 The unaudited pro forma combined financial statements of Carrier do not necessarily represent the financial position or results of operations of Carrier had it been operated as a stand-alone company during the period or at the date presented.